 What research areas does CES support?

-However, the pre-dissertation research fellowship funded by the Society for the Anthropology of Europe is restricted to students specializing in Anthropology.
+However, the Mellon-CES dissertation completion fellowship is restricted to graduate students in the Humanities.
+The pre-dissertation research fellowship funded by the Society for the Anthropology of Europe is restricted to students specializing in Anthropology.
 Similarly, the Harriman-CES Pre-Dissertation Research Fellowship is limited to graduate students at Columbia University specializing in topics on Central and Eastern Europe.

 • must be the first book written by the nominee in the field of European Studies;